This post may contain affiliate links. See my disclosure policy.

 How to sous vide flank steak

-Step 1 – Prepare the sous vide bag.
-Stir the salt, black pepper, garlic, chili, balsamic vinegar, and Dijon mustard in a bowl.
+Step 1 – Stir the seasonings in a bowl.
 Place the steak in the sous vide bag and pour the mixture over the steak.
 Vacuum seal the bag.

-Step 2 – Sous vide the flank steak.
-Fully submerge the bag in the water bath and cook to your desired doneness.
+Step 2 – Fully submerge the bag in the water bath and cook to your desired doneness.
 Remove from the water bath and discard the marinade.

-Step 3 – Sear, rest, and slice.
-Heat the butter in a heavy-bottomed skillet, then sear the steak on both sides.
+Step 3 – Heat the butter in a heavy-bottomed skillet, then sear the steak on both sides.
 Let it rest before slicing and serving.

 Time and temperature for flank steak

-Use these cooking temperatures and times as a guide to sous vide the steak to your desired doneness:
+Use these cooking temperatures and times as a guide to sous vide the steak to your desired doneness.
+As a general rule, avoid cooking for longer than 3 hours.
+You risk the steak being mushy versus tender.

-Remember that these cooking times and temperatures will vary depending on the thickness of your steak and how you like it cooked.
+Keep in mind that these cooking times and temperatures may vary depending on the thickness of your steak and your preferred level of doneness.
 My family prefers a slightly firm texture, so I sous vide for about 2 hours.
-For a more soft and tender texture, aim for 4 hours.
+For a softer and tender texture, aim for 3 hours.

 - Pat dry before searing.
 Dry the steak with paper towels before the final searing step.
 Any excess moisture can prevent the crust from developing.

 - Rest before slicing.
 Place the flank steak on a cutting board to rest for about 10 minutes after searing.
-This makes the meat extra moist and flavorful.
+This makes the meat extra juicy and flavorful.

 Storage instructions